liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/02-adding-permissions-to-resources.markdown

 Developers need to define the different types of operations that are required to suit the business logic of their applications.
 They don't need to worry about which users will receive which permissions.
-Once the actions have been identified and configured, portal administrators can grant permissions to perform those actions to users, sites, organizations, or user groups by assigning roles.
+Once the actions have been determined and configured, portal administrators can grant permissions to perform those actions to users, sites, organizations, or user groups by assigning roles.
 Administrators can either use the portal's administration tools to grant permissions to roles or they can use the permissions UIs of individual